carbynestack/klyshko/README.md

 ### Provide CRG Configuration

-CRGs require some configuration that has to be provided using K8s config maps and secrets.
+CRGs typically require some configuration that has to be provided using K8s config maps and secrets.
+While the existence of these resources is dictated by the KII, their content is CRG implementation specific.
+Please refer to the CRG documentation for detailed information on what is expected.
+The following examples are for the [MP-SPDZ CRG](klyshko-mp-spdz/README.md).

 Public parameters are provided in a config map with name `io.carbynestack.engine.params` as follows: